natalieagus/50005/docs/Labs/07-Lab7-Encryption-2026-c.md

 sign_digest("original_files/longtext.txt");
 ```

 Here we test encryption of a digest using the public key (`enc_digest`) and signing of a digest using the private key (`sign_digest`), each tested with two files of differing length.
-Study the output carefully and head to eDimension to answer the rest of the quizs.
+Study the output carefully.

 # Summary